 An ATM is located on the lower level to your left after exiting the elevator.

 Lockers are available for 50 cents each on the lower level.
 Complimentary coat racks are available in the front entrance on the main level.

 You are welcome to rest and relax in our café.
 The museum does not offer a full service restaurant; however, grab and go sandwiches, fruit, and cold beverages can be purchased from our vending machines, and you are welcome to bring your own lunch.

 Buses may drop off students at the Warren entrance, park along Warren Avenue, John R Street, or Farnsworth Avenue.
 Lighted, affordable and secure parking is available behind the museum at the Cultural Center parking lot.
 Enter from John R Street, a one-way street heading south.
-PLEASE NOTE: metered parking on Warren and Farnsworth is now being enforced until 10 pm Monday through Saturday.
-There is free parking on Brush Street, and the Cultural Center parking lot is $5 before 4 pm and $3 afterwards.
+Metered parking is available on three sides of the museum on Warren Avenue, Brush Street, and Farnsworth Avenue.